Restoring Glow to your Patients. Delivering Growth to your Practice.

 Mechanism of Action

-Adding tunable ablation to a non-ablative treatment creates varying effects when different levels are used.
+Adding tunable ablation to a non-ablative treatment creates varying effects when different levels of depth and densities are used.
 Using low levels of ablation (up to 20 microns) causes faster clearance of microscopic epidermal necrotic debris (MENDs).
-Heavier levels of ablation (up to 100 microns) seem to create a synergistic wound healing response.
+Heavier levels of ablation (up to 100 microns) create a synergistic wound healing response.
 The clinical effect is ablative-like results with nearly non-ablative-like healing.

-During a non-ablative treatment, a column of the skin (MTZ) is heated to a temperature that necroses the epidermis and denatures dermal collagen.
+During a non-ablative treatment, a column of the skin called the Micro Thermal Treatment Zone (MTZ) is heated to a temperature that necroses the epidermis and denatures dermal collagen.
 In the first 24 hours, the basal cell layer regenerates across the MTZs, under the necrosed epidermis, and then proliferates upwards, expelling the necrosed tissue.
-This necrosed tissue becomes small packets of debris (MENDs) that are trapped under the stratum corneum, taking between 2 to 7 to days to clear.
-Performing a 20 micron ablation followed by coagulation allows faster removal of MENDs.
+This necrosed tissue becomes small packets of debris called Microscopic Epidermal Necrotic Debris (MENDs) that are trapped under the stratum corneum, taking between 2 to 7 to days to clear.
+Performing a 20-micron ablation followed by coagulation allows faster removal of MENDs.
 By removing the stratum corneum, the MENDs are free to exit the skin within a day of forming.
 This results in 1 – 2 days faster healing time as compared to non-ablative treatments.